ivangfr/springboot-activemq-rabbitmq-delayed-messages/README.md

 # springboot-activemq-rabbitmq-delayed-messages

-The goal of this project is to create an application that produces and consumes messages with random delays.
-Those messages are sent and handled by delayed message brokers.
+The goal of this project is to create an application that produces and consumes delayed messages randomly.
+Those messages are sent to ActiveMQ or RabbitMQ.
+The delayed broker to which the message is sent depends on a feature toggle defined in Unleash.

 ## Project diagram